Malay College Kuala Kangsar: Traditions and institutional development

-The college celebrated its centenary on 26 March 2005, attended by dignitaries, old boys, and townspeople.
-The Yang di-Pertuan Agong of Malaysia attended the event, along with the royal rulers of the states of Perak, Selangor and Negeri Sembilan as well as the governor of Malacca.
-The college were also proclaimed as the Heritage Institution of Culture and Country.
+The college celebrated its centenary on 26 March 2005.
+The ceremony was attended by the Yang di-Pertuan Agong, the rulers of Perak, Selangor and Negeri Sembilan, and the governor of Malacca.
+During the celebrations, the college was proclaimed a national heritage institution.

-On 10 June 2006, Emperor Akihito and Empress Michiko of Japan visited the school.
-The monarchs had promised to visit the school in the 1990s.
+On 10 June 2006, Emperor Akihito and Empress Michiko of Japan visited the college during a state visit to Malaysia.